mongodb/mongodb-kubernetes/README.md

 ## Installation ##
 ### Prerequisites
-* Make sure to checkout this project into the `src` folder in the `$GOPATH` directory as described [here](https://golang.org/doc/code.html).
+* Make sure to checkout this project into the `src/github.com/10gen` folder in the `$GOPATH` directory as described [here](https://golang.org/doc/code.html).
 So if your `$GOPATH` variable points to `/home/user/go` then the project must be checked out into `/Users/user/go/src/github.com/10gen/ops-manager-kubernetes`
 * Prepare the Kubernetes environment (Install [Minikube](https://kubernetes.io/docs/getting-started-guides/minikube/) for quick start)
 * [Install Go](https://golang.org/doc/install) (we use the latest current version which is `1.9.4`)
 ### Compile Operator ###